 - If you sense that a nurse is unable to perform a particular task, ask to see a charge nurse who is more experienced and has managerial oversight of the nurses on the floor.

-No matter which hospital you or your loved one are in, being engaged in your care can help you reduce your risk of issues.
+No matter which hospital you or your loved use, engage in your care to reduce your risk of issues.
 For more information, read these blog posts:

 - Nurse Stress and Fatigue Can Impact Your Health.